-Fantasy Island is a resort, where there is very little that the host, Mr. Roarke cannot provide.
-Thus we have visitors have adventures in fantasies that should be impossible, but this island can accommodate them such as visits to any time period they want, meet absolutely anyone they see to do something they request such as getting William Shakespeare to write a play for them.
-The only constant (until the final season) was at the sight of the incoming visitors, the Mr. Roarke's midget assistant runs up to the bell tower to ring the bell and shout "De plane!, De plane!"
+Fantasy Island is a unique resort in the Pacific Ocean, where there is very little that the mysterious overseer, Mr. Roarke, cannot provide.
+Thus, we have visitors have adventures that should be impossible, but this island can accommodate them such as visits to any time period they want or meet absolutely anyone they want see to do something they request.
+However, what actually happens is often far more than they expect as they face challenges that test their character in ways they never imagined.
 Written by

-Kenneth Chisholm <firstname.lastname@example.org>
+Kenneth Chisholm (firstname.lastname@example.org)

 My dear guests!
 I am Mr. Roarke, your host.
-Welcome... to Fantasy Island!
+Welcome to Fantasy Island!

 See more »

 23 of 24 people found this review helpful.

 Was this review helpful to you?